hal-9001-v/hal-9001-v.github.io/_posts/2023-11-04-Climbing-Deforming-Meshes 3.markdown

 title: Climbing Deforming Meshes - Part Three, Enhancing Performance
 date: 2023-03-10 00:00:21 +0300
 description: Exploring methods to boost your climbing system's performance
-img: DeformingMeshes/AttachedTriangle.png
+img: DeformingMeshes3/cover.png
 fig-caption:
 tags: [Unity, Learning, Climbing]
 category: Unity
 ---

 In this chapter, we will explore some simple ideas to improve the performance of your climbing system.
 We'll cover the use of ledges in the next chapter, since these are optional to a climbing system.
 In fact, if I recall correctly, Praey for the Gods does not make use of them.
+I am putting these concepts to use in the following demo: <a href="https://vicma.itch.io/echcolosus">https://vicma.itch.io/echcolosus</a>

 Ledges can make your climbs more intricate, although they might not always be necessary, particularly when dealing with deforming meshes.
 For that reason, check the next chapter after implementing some of the features of this one.